markets/awesome-ruby/README.md

 ## Mobile Development

+* [dryrun](https://github.com/cesarferreira/dryrun) - Try any Android library on your smartphone directly from the command line.
 * [fastlane](https://github.com/KrauseFx/fastlane) - Connect all iOS deployment tools into one streamlined workflow.
 * [Ruboto](http://ruboto.org) - A platform for developing full stand-alone apps for Android using the Ruby language and libraries.
-* [RubyMotion](http://www.rubymotion.com) - A revolutionary toolchain that lets you quickly develop and test full-fledged native iOS and OS X applications for iPhone, iPad, Mac and Android (beta).
+* [RubyMotion](http://www.rubymotion.com) - A revolutionary toolchain that lets you quickly develop and test full-fledged native iOS and OS X applications for iPhone, iPad, Mac and Android.
 * [Ruby Push Notifications](https://github.com/calonso/ruby-push-notifications) - iOS, Android and Windows Phone Push notifications made easy.

 ## Money